-Sia Partners supports its clients in the valuation of the impacts in regards to the French health reform (100% Santé) by using the existing models, and by exploiting more complex models with the use of machine learning, notably to enhance predictive accuracy.
+Sia Partners supports clients in the valuation of impacts that the French health reform (100% Santé) can have.
+This is achieved using existing models, and by exploiting more complex models with the use of machine learning, notably to enhance predictive accuracy.

-The Health sector is regularly subject to regulatory changes.
-Insurers must initially assess the impacts they can generate from their portfolio, make the best use of the available data, adapt their prices and their product range accordingly, and then finally make sure their contracts are compliant.
-Sia Partners supports its clients during these three fundamental stages, for all regulatory developments (responsible contracts, ANI, intra-annual cancellations, etc.):
+The Health sector is subject to ongoing regulatory changes.
+Insurers must assess the impacts they can generate from their portfolio, make the best use of the available data, adapt their prices and their product range accordingly, and then finally make sure their contracts are compliant.
+Sia Partners supports clients during these three fundamental stages, in all regulatory developments (responsible contracts, ANI, intra-annual cancellations, etc.):

 Reconciliation of exposure and claims files, database formatting, and data quality control.

-Improvement of risk knowledge and identification of the specific features of the portfolio available (overall analysis of the portfolio, analysis of data and their influence on the model, etc.).
+Improvement of risk knowledge, and identification of specific features in the available portfolio (overall analysis of the portfolio, analysis of data and its influence on the model, etc.).

-Selection and development of models by business constraints.
+Selection and development of models according to business constraints.

-Delivery of a product that is be perfectly integrated into business processes (assistance with the implementation of the solution, writing of technical specifications, and implementation of data visualization tools for the communication of results).
+Delivery of a product that is perfectly integrated into business processes (assistance with the implementation of the solution, writing technical specifications, and implementing data visualization tools to communicate the results).

-The "100% Santé" reform aims to regulate the Health product features causing an increase in number of people canceling or delaying healthcare for financial reasons.
-Three product lines are then created, the lowest cover includes a commitment to access care and have full reimbursement.
-Thus, how can the players anticipate the costs generated by behavioral changes of the insured in the portfolio?
+The "100% Santé" reform aims to regulate Health product features, causing an increasing number of people to cancel or delay healthcare for financial reasons.
+Three product lines were thus created, the lowest cover includes a commitment to access care and receive a full reimbursement.
+In this regard, how can stakeholders anticipate costs generated by behavioral changes of the insured in the portfolio?

-Ensure overall consistency, logic in changes, as well as the respect of strategic, financial, and commercial decisions.
+Ensure overall consistency, change logic, whilst respecting strategic, financial, and commercial decisions.

-The objective of this compliance is to find a technical balance while facing challenges and the new regulatory frameworks.
+The objective is to find a technical balance while facing challenges and considering new regulatory frameworks.